eliashaeussler/typo3-solver/README.md

 Every solution is cached to reduce the amount of requests sent by the OpenAI client.
-In order to flush the solution cache or remove single cache entries, the command `solver:cache:flush` cam be used.
+In order to flush the solution cache or remove single cache entries, the command `solver:cache:flush` can be used.

 ```bash
 vendor/bin/typo3 solver:cache:flush [<identifier>]